civol/HDLRuby/README.md

 <intance name>.(<signal name0>: <target0>, ...)
 ```

-For example, the following code connects the clock and the reset of instance
+For example, the following code connects signals `clk` and `rst` of instance
-`mem8_16I` to `clk` and `rst`.
-As seen in this example, where the address
+`mem8_16I` to signals `clk` and `rst` of the current system.
+As seen in this
-and data bus are not connected yet, this method too allows partial connection.
+example, this method allows partial connection since the address and data bus
+are not connected yet.

 ```ruby
 mem8_16I.(clk: clk, rst: rst)